 MFA for platform access

-Attend Anywhere release R93 (13th August 2025) gives all those with platform logins the ability to enable multi-factor authentication (MFA).
+Attend Anywhere release R93 (13th August 2025) gave all those with platform logins the ability to enable multi-factor authentication (MFA).

-We recommend enabling MFA, as it provides additional security and its use will be encouraged for NHS and many staff belonging to public bodies soon.
+We recommend enabling MFA, as it provides additional security to your account and the platform and its use will become mandatory for NHS staff and many staff belonging to public bodies soon.

-With MFA enabled, your first login step is to enter the email address and password registered to the platform as usual.
-At that point a 6-digit, single-use, code needs to be entered.
+To login to the platform once MFA is enabled, you’ll enter your platform email and password as usual then will have to enter a 6-digit, single-use, code.
 There are two options for receiving/generating that code.
-The simplest, for many, is to have the code sent by email.
-The alternative is to use a code generated by an authenticator application running on a smartphone or a PC.
+The simplest, for many NHS staff, is to have the code sent by email.
+The alternative is to use a code generated by an authenticator application running on a smartphone or PC.

 To gain access to the platform, depending on your choice of authentication, you must either be able to access the email account registered to the platform, or the smartphone or PC you have chosen to run the authenticator application on.